Find Your Program

 “America’s nurses are the beating heart of our medical system,” Barack Obama, the 44th president of the United States, said in a 2010 address to the American Nurses Association (ANA).
 “You’re on the front lines of health care in small clinics and in large hospitals, in rural towns and big cities, all across America.”1

 As nurses dedicate their lives to caring for others, their own professional and personal needs may fall by the wayside.
-That’s why organizations like the ANA and dozens of others membership support and advocate for the more than 4 million U.S. nurses.2 As part of that work, the ANA has zeroed in on some of the challenges you may face today in your nursing career.
-Here are their Top Issues for Staff Nurses:3
+That’s why organizations like the ANA and dozens of others support and advocate for the more than 4 million U.S. nurses.2 Read on to learn about some of the challenges nurses may face today.

 Being short-staffed for brief periods of time is common in most professions, and in many of those situations, it is a minor inconvenience.
 But in nursing, inadequate staffing can be a matter of life and death.

-This didn’t make the ANA’s tightly focused list, but it’s an issue inextricably linked with the nursing profession.
+This is an issue inextricably linked with the nursing profession.

 A full day of pampering may be unrealistic on a routine basis, but the good news is that self-care can be nourishing and lasting when enjoyed in small bites.
 Go for a walk or a run, visit with friends, work in the garden, read a book by a favorite or new author, binge a few episodes of a TV show, meditate, or practice a little retail therapy.
 Grab on to what helps you unwind and make it a regular part of your routine.